Integrable systems from Poisson reductions of generalized Hamiltonian torus actions: Conclusion and outlook

 \subsubsection{Acknowledgements}

-We are grateful to S.~Arthamonov, O.~Chalykh, N.~Reshetikhin, M. Semenov-Tian-Shansky and P.~Vanhaecke for useful discussions and correspondence.
+We are grateful to S.~Arthamonov, O.~Chalykh, R.~Fioresi, N.~Reshetikhin, M.~Semenov-Tian-Shansky and P.~Vanhaecke for useful discussions and correspondence.
 The work of L.F. was supported in part by the NKFIH research grant K134946.
 The work of M.F. was completed at IMB which is supported by the EIPHI Graduate School (contract ANR-17-EURE-0002).
+We acknowledge funding from CA21109 - COST Action CaLISTA that allowed us to participate in the WG2 Workshop in Leeds in June 2025, where this work was presented.